Igglybuff/awesome-piracy/readme.md

 - [FrostWire](https://www.frostwire.com/) FrostWire is a Free and open-source BitTorrent client first released in September 2004, as a fork of LimeWire.
 - [peerflix](https://github.com/mafintosh/peerflix) Streaming torrent client for node.js
 - [RapidBay](https://github.com/hauxir/rapidbay) Rapid bay is a self hosted video service/torrent client that makes playing videos from torrents easy.
+- [Tornado](https://tornado-torrent.gitlab.io/posts/first-beta/) Tornado is a modern web-first BitTorrent client designed with usability in mind.
+Based on Transmission.

 #### Deluge
 - [Deluge](https://www.deluge-torrent.org/) :star2: Deluge is a lightweight, Free Software, cross-platform BitTorrent client.